Clara Rackham: Family and early life

 Clara Rackham (known as Dorothea to her family) was born in Notting Hill, the daughter of Henry Tabor, a gentleman farmer from a non-conformist family based in Bocking in Essex and Emma Tabor (née Woodcock) who came from Wigan, Lancashire.
 She was educated at Notting Hill High School, St Leonards School (1892–93), Bedford College in 1894, and like her older sister, Margaret, attended Newnham College, Cambridge.

-At Newnham College (1895–98) Clara studied Classics but much of her time was taken up with outdoor pursuits and with politics.
-She was a prominent supporter of the Liberal Party in the Newnham College Political Society, a proficient long-distance cyclist, swam regularly in the river Cam, and was captain of the hockey team.
-Clara left with the equivalent of a third-class degree (women were not officially allowed to graduate from Cambridge University until 1948).
-However, she had made a lifelong friend in another Newnham College student, Susan Lawrence, one of the first three women to be elected to parliament as Labour MPs, and had also met her future husband, Harris Rackham, a lecturer in Classics at Newnham college from 1893.
-Harris, a brother of the illustrator Arthur Rackham, became a Senior Fellow at Christ's College in 1899.
-The couple married in 1901 and lived at 4 Grange Terrace before setting up home in a Georgian house at 9 Park Terrace with a pleasant view overlooking Parker's Piece in 1925.The marriage was a happy one and lasted until Harris's death in 1944.
+At Newnham College (1895–98) Clara Tabor studied Classics but much of her time was taken up with outdoor pursuits and with politics.
+She was a prominent supporter of the Liberal Party in the Newnham College Political Society, a proficient long-distance cyclist, swam regularly in the River Cam, and was captain of the hockey team.
+Clara left with the equivalent of a third-class degree (women did not officially receive degrees from Cambridge University until 1948).
+However, she had made a lifelong friend in another Newnham student, Susan Lawrence, one of the first three women to be elected to parliament as Labour MPs, and had also met her future husband, Harris Rackham, a lecturer in Classics at Newnham College from 1893.
+Harris, a brother of the illustrator Arthur Rackham, became a Senior Fellow at Christ's College, Cambridge in 1899.
+The couple married in 1901 and lived at 4 Grange Terrace before moving to 18 Hobson Street, the Senior Tutor's House at Christ's College in 1911, and then setting up home in a Georgian house at 9 Park Terrace, Cambridge overlooking Parker's Piece in 1924.
+The marriage was a happy one and lasted until Harris's death in 1944.
 Clara remained in the house until 1957.